ferristseng/EW-L2-plot-marker/README.md

 ![Long/Lat in Google Maps URL](./images/url.png)

-Try following the documentation and adding a makrer for the Baltimore Aquarium on our map.
+Try following the documentation and adding a marker for the Baltimore Aquarium on our map.

 #### Other Marker Capabilities